kalharko/splendia/README.md

 Angular CLI: 14.2.11
 Node: 16.14

-## Run the front-end s
+## Run the front-end
-Navigate to the front directory.
+1) Navigate to the front directory.
 \
-Run `npm install` to install the dependencies.
+2) Run `npm install` to install the dependencies.
 \
-Run `ng serve` for a dev server.
+3) Run `ng serve` for a dev server.
 \
-Open `http://localhost:4200/` in an internet navigator.
+4) Open `http://localhost:4200/` in an internet navigator.